 The History of St. Bridget’s Burial Ground

-During the early years bodies were laid coffinless in rows of six dressed in sacking cloth.
+During the early years bodies were laid coffin less in rows of six dressed in sacking cloth.
 There were as many as 500 people a month buried at the height of the graveyards use, and over 5,000 people are thought to be buried in the graveyard.
-The last known person to be buried there was in 1940.
 Over the years the graveyard became derelict until the Limerick Civic Trust in 2010 cleaned up the site and erected a new cross.
 They also planted wildflowers on the site, making it a peaceful sanctuary.

-Michael Hogan “Bard of Thomond” was greatly effected by the site of the unfortunate souls who found themselves in the workhouse and ultimately in St. Bridget’s Graveyard a fate which he himself only narrowly escaped.
+Michael Hogan, “Bard of Thomond”, was greatly affected by the site of the unfortunate souls who found themselves in the workhouse and ultimately in St. Bridget’s Graveyard, a fate which he himself only narrowly escaped.
 This is a snippet of his poem of the famine era in Limerick.

 Michael Hogan, The Bard of Thomond

 ‘Twas in ruthless Forty-Seven